-Craig S. Zahler has always been a polarizing filmmaker, with his previous films Bone Tomahawk and Brawl in Cell Block 99 being no exception to graphic violence, controversial topics and storylines, and extremely slow pacing.
-While that may have worked well in the case of his previous two films, his latest, Dragged Across Concrete, is true to its title because of the feeling a viewer can get when watching this 2 hour and 40-minute movie, as the pacing doesn’t match all too well with the tight script Zahler brings with this film.
+Craig S. Zahler has always been a polarizing filmmaker.
+Between Bone Tomahawk and Brawl in Cell Block 99, he is not shy about graphic violence, controversial topics, and extremely slow pacing.
+While this approach worked well before, his latest, Dragged Across Concrete, sticks a little too true to its title.
+Over the course of its 159-minute runtime, it really feels like it drags you through its story.
+In addition, the pacing doesn’t match all too well with the tight script Zahler brings with this film.

-Dragged Across Concrete follows the story of two cops, Brett Ridgeman (Mel Gibson) and Anthony Lurasetti (Vince Vaughn) who, after being suspended because of a video that surface online of their mistreatment of suspects, decided to try to take advantage of their criminal connections and make some money for themselves while on suspension.
+Dragged Across Concrete follows the story of two cops, Brett Ridgeman (Mel Gibson) and Anthony Lurasetti (Vince Vaughn).
+After being suspended because of a video that surfaced online of their mistreatment of suspects, they try to take advantage of their criminal connections and make some money for themselves while on suspension.
 Jennifer Carpenter as Kelly Summer also has somewhat of a story arc in this film, and much like Zahler’s other films, the story tries to stay small and stick with the characters they have already established early on in the film.

-The genre of crime film has mostly stayed the same over the past few years and it is most certainly refreshing to see Zahler come and try to bring a new flavor to the genre with this provocative script and cast, but not provocative in the way you think.
+It is certainly refreshing to see Zahler try to bring a new flavor to the crime genre with this provocative script and cast.
+However, it is not provocative in the way you think.
 Dragged Across Concrete, despite its rich craftsmanship and dedication to storytelling and character work, has problems in its themes and messages and the topics that Zahler chooses to focus on with the darker themes he approaches.
 While I understand how he tries to challenge certain notions of racism and make his viewers think, there are certain instances where I feel this film comes across as distasteful in its treatment of certain characters, especially women.
 I can see this as being a divisive film, but credit must be given where it’s due.

-Gibson and Vaughn are absolutely fantastic when they are together on screen, and the script really gives both actors great dialogue to work with when portraying their characters.
-Zahler, as a filmmaker, continues to improve with the ways in which he frames his shots and is able to make an overall aesthetically pleasing film.
+Gibson and Vaughn are absolutely fantastic when they are together on screen.
+Not to mention, the script really gives both actors great dialogue to work with when portraying their characters.
+Zahler, as a filmmaker, continues to improve with his framing, thus making an overall aesthetically pleasing film.
 With all these strong positives barely outweighing the negatives, I myself see this as Zahler’s weakest work in directing, but not by much.